orientez/book-notes/books/designing-data-intensive-applications.md

 #### 🟨🟨🟨Fencing tokens🟨🟨🟨

-Assume every time the lock server grant sa lock or a lease, it also returns a _fencing token_, which is a number that increases every time a lock is granted (incremented by the lock service).
+Assume every time the lock server grant a lock or a lease, it also returns a _fencing token_, which is a number that increases every time a lock is granted (incremented by the lock service).
 Then we can require every time a client sends a write request to the storage service, it must include its current fencing token.

 The storage server remembers that it has already processed a write with a higher token number, so it rejects the request with the last token.